Thanusha8/hospital-management-system/README.md

 # hospital-management-system
-Developed a healthcare web app for online appointments, service searches, and admin tools with responsive design and robust error handling.
+I developed a web-based healthcare management system to streamline private hospital operations.
+The platform enables online patient registration, appointment scheduling, and service searches, with separate interfaces for administrators and patients.
+Built with HTML, PHP, JavaScript, and CSS, it features responsive design, robust error handling, and thorough testing for reliability.
+The user-friendly UI resulted from research, wireframing, and sitemap planning, improving both patient experience and administrative efficiency.